DavidPrichard/Secure-Nginx-Configuration/README.md

 # Secure-Nginx-Configuration
-This is a configuration for a simple HTTPS-only Nginx webserver using certificates from Let's Encrypt, ready to server static content.
+This is a simple HTTPS-only Nginx webserver configuration using Let's Encrypt certificates.

 ## Usage